Meditation Hub

 Visual metaphor for meditation

-In the yogic tradition, prana (life energy) is believed to flow along the spine, making it central to meditation practice.
-Modern science confirms that proper muscle tension balance around the spine and healthy cerebrospinal fluid circulation are essential for overall wellbeing.
-Bringing breath awareness to the spine is where ancient wisdom meets contemporary science.
+Furthermore, the sympathetic trunk of the autonomic nervous system runs along both sides of the spine.
+When the spine becomes misaligned, this nerve trunk can be physically compressed, triggering sympathetic hyperactivity—a finding confirmed by multiple studies.
+Poor posture is therefore not merely an aesthetic concern; it disrupts autonomic balance and creates chronic stress.
+In the yogic tradition, prana (life energy) is believed to flow along the spine, making it central to meditation.
+Modern science similarly confirms that proper muscle tension balance around the spine and healthy cerebrospinal fluid circulation are essential for overall wellbeing.

 How to Practice Spinal Breathing Meditation